 In 1970, with their individual careers flagging, David (by then gone from the Tempts) and Jimmy teamed for I Am My Brother's Keeper, a modestly successful album that included a hit cover of Ben E. King's "Stand By Me."
-It was Jimmy Ruffin's last notable Motown hit.
-Ruffin split Motown for a couple of unsuccessful albums on Polydor in the 70s, landing a couple of moderate hits in Europe.
-But he truly surprised the music world when re-emerged 1980 with an unlikely top 10 hit, "Hold On To My Love" on RSO Records, compliments of writer/producer Robin Gibb of the Bee Gees.
+It was Jimmy Ruffin's last notable Motown hit, though.
+Ruffin split Motown and continued to record with Polydor in the 70s, landing a couple of moderate hits in Europe.
+But he truly surprised the music world when re-emerged 1980 with an unlikely top 10 pop hit, "Hold On To My Love" on RSO Records, compliments of writer/producer Robin Gibb of the Bee Gees.
 The resulting album came and went quickly, and Ruffin, by then living in the UK, again went silent until 1986, when he recorded a couple songs with British pop group Heaven 17 that made some chart noise in Europe.

 In the 90s Ruffin hosted a radio show in the UK and became an anti-drug advocate following the death of his brother David by overdose.
 He later relocated to Las Vegas, Nevada and reportedly was writing and recording material in 2011 and 2012 that he hoped to release.
 He was hospitalized earlier this Fall in Las Vegas, and his family reported him to be in grave condition in October.
 He died on November 18, 2014 at age 78

 By Chris Rizik